mysociety/python-data-auto-template/cookie-readme.md

 {{ cookiecutter.description }}

-This repository is avaliable online at https://github.com/{{ cookiecutter.github_id }}
+This repository is avaliable online at https://github.com/{{ cookiecutter.github_id }}s

+Instructions on using the features of this notebook are avaliable in [notebooks-readme.md](notebooks-readme.md).